International inequality: Differences in economic institutions

-Others on the other hand have argued that a country's success is related to the trade-off between “dictatorship and disorder”.
+Others, on the other hand, have argued that a country's success is related to the trade-off between "dictatorship and disorder."
 Dyankov et al in The New Comparative Economics discusses this idea and uses the IPF (institutional Possibility Frontier) to measure the optimal points of "dictatorship vs disorder" trade-off in individual countries.
-The idea of new comparative economics focuses on comparing the differences in institutions of capitalism in different countries.
+The idea of new comparative economics focuses on comparing differences in capitalist institutions across countries.
 The new reforms to market economy and democracy have been different in each specific country and thus have reached different levels of efficiency.
-This can than manifest in the final outcome we call "international inequality".
-According to Dyankov institutions are made and work to control the “twin dangers” of disorder and dictatorship.
-Coase (1960), also argues that "no rules are fully enforced, and no institution fully eliminates the transaction costs of dictatorship and disorder".
+This can then manifest in the outcome we call "international inequality."
+According to Dyankov, institutions are made and work to control the "twin dangers" of disorder and dictatorship.
+Coase (1960), also argues that "no rules are fully enforced, and no institution fully eliminates the transaction costs of dictatorship and disorder."
 The IPF as a system can help to discuss the alternative forms of social control of business.
-It helps determine the efficient choice by finding the shape and location of a countries IPF on an axis of social loses of dictatorship versus the social losses of disorder.
-In the end the location of the IPF shows a countries “civic capital” or the institutional possibility of a given society in order to reach its optimum.
-Many now argue that this study is most relevant to modern-day capitalist society in order to impose efficient institutional design depending on a country's specific characteristics.
+It helps determine the efficient choice by identifying the shape and location of a country's IPF on an axis, plotting the social losses of dictatorship against those of disorder.
+In the end, the location of the IPF shows a country's "civic capital" or the institutional possibility of a given society to reach its optimum.
+Many now argue that this study is most relevant to modern-day capitalist society, as it calls for efficient institutional design tailored to a country's specific characteristics.

 Gross domestic product in 2011 US dollars per capita, adjusted for inflation and purchasing power parity (log scale) from 1860 to 2011, with population (disk area) for the US (yellow), UK (orange), Japan (red), China (red), and India (blue).

 In a widely cited paper by Daron Acemoglu, Simon Johnson and James A. Robinson, the authors concluded that the majority of present-day inequality among former European colonies can be attributed to the persisting role of economic institutions.
-Describing European colonization as a "natural experiment", they argued that colonizers who encountered dense populations with developed economies such as in Central America and India were incentivized to impose extractive economic institutions, while colonizers who encountered sparse populations with few natural resources such as in North America were more likely to institute broad-based property rights.
-This resulted in a "reversal of fortune" around 1800 as regions which were under-developed at the time of colonization were able to industrialize more effectively.
+Describing European colonization as a "natural experiment", they argued that colonizers who encountered dense populations with developed economies, such as in Central America and India, were incentivized to impose extractive economic institutions.
+In contrast, colonizers who encountered sparse populations with few natural resources, as in North America, were more likely to institute broad-based property rights.
+This resulted in a "reversal of fortune" around 1800 as regions that were underdeveloped at the time of colonization were able to industrialize more effectively.